-- The MCAT applicants should stay away from outdated study materials and prep courses and choose those that suit their studying methods.
+- The applicants should stay away from outdated study materials and preparatory courses and choose those that suit their studying methods.
 For instance, those students who are comfortable with personalized feedbacks should resort to private tutoring options.

 - Lastly, on the day of the exam, the test takers should read the questions thoroughly before answering because looking at the questions at first can distract their attention and spoil their efforts of getting a good score.

-Each MCAT applicant should begin with their preparation in such a manner so that they are able to achieve the desired score in the first attempt and fulfil their goals of studying medicine by getting a good MCAT score.
+Each applicant should begin with their preparation in such a manner so that they are able to achieve the desired score in the first attempt and fulfil their goals of studying medicine by getting a good score in MCAT.